sftpgo/docs/docs/tutorials/shares.md

    - **Advance notice**: How many days before the actual expiration (or the calculated inactivity expiration) to trigger a "notification" event.
    - **Grace period**: How many days to keep an expired share in the database before permanently deleting it (Soft Delete).
    - **Split events**:
      - If **enabled**: The action triggers a separate event for every single share/user found.
-This populates the `{{.ShareExpirationResult}}` placeholder, making it ideal for **Email notifications** where you need the context of a specific share owner.
+This populates the `{{.ShareExpirationResult}}` placeholder, which is required for **Email notifications** that need the context of a specific share owner.
      - If **disabled**: The action generates a single event containing the results of all checks.
-The `{{.ShareExpirationChecks}}` list is always available in both modes, but this mode is ideal for **HTTP webhooks** or admin reports where you want to process all data in bulk.
+The `{{.ShareExpirationChecks}}` list is always available in both modes, but this mode is suited to **HTTP webhooks** or admin reports that process all data in bulk.

 ### Step 2: Configure the Notification (Email or HTTP)